wakeupaj/luminarfinance/README.md

 # [🌙 Luminar Finance](https://luminarfinance.net)

-This repository will server as the code base for the Luminar Finance Official Website.
+This repository will serve as the codebase for the Luminar Finance Official Website.